-- The DC Scheme Member Booklet: This provides practical information about all aspects of DC Scheme membership. - This Annual Report and Financial Statements, including the Chairman's Statement
+- The DC Scheme Member Booklet: This provides practical information about all aspects of DC Scheme membership. - This Annual Report and Financial Statements, including the Chairman's Statement and Statement of Investment Principles

+Implementation Statement.

-- Implementation Statement. - The annual newsletter, copies of which are distributed to all members who request it (currently 543 members).
+• The annual newsletter, copies of which are distributed to all members who request it (currently 543 members).